michellab/BioSimSpaceTutorials/01_introduction/04_writing_nodes.md

 Once all requirements are set then we can acces the values using the `node.getInput` method.
 The first time this is called the `node` will automatically validate all of the input and report the user if any errors were found.

 We'll now create a molecular system using the input files uploaded by the user.
-As in the previous notebook, we don't need to specify the format of the files, since this is automatically determined by BioSimSpace.
+As in the previous section, we don't need to specify the format of the files, since this is automatically determined by BioSimSpace.
 (BioSimSpace has support for a wide range of formats and can convert between many formats too.)

 ```python